Sometimes we need to add extra swap space in our Linux machine, so in this article, I’m going to show you how to add swap space to a Linux server.

 Check existing swap details

-Using swapon -s command will help us to find the available swap space information.
+Using the swapon -s command will help us to find the available swap space information.

 Check existing memorty and swap details

-The free -k command show the memory (RAM) and swap space information.
+The free -k command shows the memory (RAM) and swap space information.